rowanmanning/rowanmanning.com/content/posts/2020-12-02-i-like-rss/index.md

   - The interface is simple and minimal
   - I can host it wherever I want (it's on Heroku at the moment)
   - There are no algorithms suggesting content to me
-  - There are not advertisements
+  - There are no advertisements
   - There's nothing tracking me
   - I can add [new features](https://github.com/rowanmanning/audrey/issues) as and when I need them